-I am an associate level Licensed Mental Health Counselor.
-I am Supervised by Dr. K. Alexandra Onno PHD LMHC.
-My Masters in Psychology is from (LIOS) the Seattle campus of Saybrook University.
+I am a Licensed Mental Health Counselor.
+My Masters in Psychology is from LIOS the Seattle campus of Saybrook University.
 I trained at Seattle Therapy Alliance and have completed multiple trainings on the therapeutic integration of domestic violence education, specific immigration issues and social justice.
-I have a background in communications and art history.
+I have a background in Communications and Art history.
 My BA is from Trinity Western University in Langely, BC Canada.
 I am a reader, a researcher and I have a strong background in child development.

 I am an introvert who loves community, being playful and finding joy.
 I am passionate about seeing and being seen, being honest and vulnerable.
 I am terrified by all of that, and yet I continue to pursue it.

 My passion is holding space for womxn to find their center.
 For couples and families to find their home.
 Allowing the other the comfort and safety to come out and be fully seen.
 To hold the tensions together, the pain and the passion, the wounds and the celebrations, to find again the places of connection.
 To help mediate the anxiety as we move through the long process it takes a system to change its shape.

 I am passionate about making shifts in the world of therapy, how it is practiced and engages in systemic oppression.
 It is my commitment to continue to learn, to continue to question, to address the gaps.
 To challenge my own whiteness.
 To work my own privilege and to stay engaged in the messy, difficult places where my own intersections smashes up together-the privilege and the disadvantage.